David N. Spergel

 of prizes won by his students and postdocs just over

-the past three years: Sofja Kovalevskaja
+the past few years: Sofja Kovalevskaja

 Award (1.45 MEuros; Hennawi),

-Order of the British Empire (Petters);
+Order of the British Empire (Petters, Dunkley);

-Canadian Early Research Award, Bappu Gold Medal, Astronomical Society of India (Afshordi);
+Canadian Early Research Award, Bappu Gold Medal, Astronomical Society of India (Afshordi); Tinsley Prize (Dalcanton);

-European Research Council IDEAS
+European Spanish National Research Prize (Verde); Research Council IDEAS

 (Komatsu); Presidential Early Career Award (Bean); Cotrell

-has served as Department Chair since 2006.
+as Associate Chair from 2/1999 - 1/2006.
 He chaired the NAS ASTRO 2010 Panel on Cosmology and

 Fundamental Physics, the KITP Advisory Board, the NASA Astrophysics